-M: Well, there seem to be two basic reasons: firstly because the law has changed recently to allow companies to behave like this.
+M: Well, there seem to be two basic reasons.
+Firstly, because the law has changed recently to allow companies to behave like this.
 In the past, they weren’t allowed to change the prices of the tickets.
-And secondly we now have computer programs to do the calculations and so the prices can be changed very quickly and accurately.
+And secondly, we now have computer programs that do the calculations, so the prices can be changed very quickly and accurately.

 T: That’s right!